Flam-John/Student-CRUD-API-Application/README.md

 Implementations of this interface handle the actual database operations.<br/>

 <h1>StudentDAOImpl.java</h1>
-<h3>Description:</h3> This class implements the StudentDAO interface using JPA/Hibernate.
-It provides concrete implementations for CRUD operations:
+<h3>Description:</h3> This class implements the StudentDAO interface using JPA/Hibernate.<br/>
+It provides concrete implementations for CRUD operations:<br/>

 <strong>save(Student theStudent):</strong> Persists a new student entity.<br/>
 <strong>findById(Integer id):</strong> Finds a student by ID.<br/>